SrinivasanTarget/awesome-appium/README.md

  - [Android setup Linux](https://www.smashingmagazine.com/2016/04/from-zero-to-appium-guide-configuring-appium-android/) - From Zero To Appium: A How-To Guide For Configuring Appium With Android
  - [Useful Appium Series] (http://bitbar.com/tag/appium/) - Appium Tip Series
  - [Inspect iOS app's with Appium 1.6] (https://medium.com/@chenchaoyi/the-options-of-inspecting-ios-10-app-with-appium-1-6-534ba166b958#.ezq1q0iuo) - The options of inspecting iOS 10 app with Appium 1.6
+ - [GraphWalker](http://graphwalker.github.io/appium-example/) - GraphWalker is a open source Model-based testing tool for test automation.
+It's designed to make it easy to design your tests using graphs

 ## Workshops